-INCLUSION IN EARLY LEARNING
+INCLUSION IN EARLY LEARNING PSSY-0116 | 6 credits

 This course provides an overview of the inclusion of children with additional support needs in early childhood settings.
 It examines the causes and characteristics of a variety of exceptionalities, as well as the effect on children's development.
 Existing practices of assessment, referral and intervention for young children are explored.
 The focus is on early childhood practices and procedures necessary for including children with diverse abilities in early childhood settings.